devvyyxyz/abc-template/README.md

 - Copy `data/` into your world's `datapacks/` and copy `assets/` into `~/.minecraft/resourcepacks/`.
 - Alternatively use the helper scripts included to move/backup unwanted directories automatically.

+> [!CAUTION]
+> Using the helper scripts will move or delete directories by design.
+The scripts create timestamped backups by default — review backups after running.
+Use `DRYRUN=1` when running via the `Makefile` to preview actions.

 ## What you will need — Datapack (key items)